core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.

-* Additionally, if the Recipient Context was generated for the first time upon receiving this request and the message does not verify successfully, the server MAY discard the Recipient Context.
+* Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, would prevent attackers from overloading the server's storage and creating processing overhead on the server.

 ## Protecting the Response ## {#ssec-protect-response}